 - 3.5 cups dry red wine such as Chianti

 - 1 parsnip, finely diced

-- 2 cups beef broth
+- 1 cup beef broth

-- 2 tsp minced rosemary
+- 1 tsp minced rosemary (from the marinade)

 - 1 large portobello mushroom, stem removed and chopped